 Getting Hyperref to Work with Hebrew (in XeTeX)

-The hyperref package is notoriously known to cause problem with RTL text, which unfortunately include Hebrew.
-In this post I present some preliminary workarounds that enable the user to use the hyperref package with Hebrew and possibly other RTL languages.
-The solution requires XeTeX which is available in TeXLive.
-I had no success, yet, to port the workaround to pdfTeX, which is more popular.
+The hyperref package is notorious for causing problems with RTL text, which unfortunately includes Hebrew.
+In this post, I present some preliminary workarounds that enable the user to use the hyperref package with Hebrew and possibly other RTL languages.
+The solution requires XeTeX, which is available in TeXLive.
+I had no success yet porting the workaround to pdfTeX, which is more popular.

-The problem is that because TeX doesn’t store information regarding the direction of text inside the dvi, RTL text is actually stored in reverse.
+The problem is that because TeX doesn’t store information regarding the direction of text inside the DVI, RTL text is actually stored in reverse.
 When a link is inserted in such text, the command to start the link ends up after the command to end the link, which is problematic.
-When trying to compile such document with pdfTex it throws errors like:
+When trying to compile such a document with pdfTeX, it throws errors like:

 My workaround basically changes the order of the start and end link commands.
 Thus, in RTL text the commands get reversed and actually end up in the correct order.
-The workaround doesn’t support links spanning multiple lines and color links (although link border is supported).
+The workaround doesn’t support links spanning multiple lines or color links (although link borders are supported).
 Further work needs to be done in order to support links in the table of contents.
 I could get it to work only in LTR mode (which isn’t good).
-You should insert the following code to your preamble in order to enable the workaround.
+You should insert the following code into your preamble in order to enable the workaround.

 #3